TL;DR — Custom IoT Product Development at a Glance

 From overstuffing your MVP with features to ignoring the innate Internet of Things security issues, there are many ways your custom IoT product development project could go off the right track

 - Stumbling upon technology roadblocks late in the IoT product development process.
-Creating a luxurious gold bracelet with physical activity tracking capabilities might be a good idea, but what if the metal case would interfere with the Bluetooth signal, preventing the gadget from sending sensor data to a mobile app?
+Creating a luxurious gold bracelet with physical activity tracking capabilities might be a good idea, but what if the metal case interferes with the Bluetooth signal, preventing the gadget from sending sensor data to a mobile app?
 A surefire way to avoid such scenarios is to kick your project off with an IoT product discovery phase and ensure extensive test coverage before sending the device to production.

 - Struggling with multi-vendor IoT project management.
 Few companies possess the required IoT product development expertise and personnel to build all components of an IoT system under one roof.
 As an IoT startup owner, you should elevate your project management knowledge and choose appropriate project tracking software to keep your distributed teams involved in hardware and software development on the same page.